pseudopotential-tools/oncvpsp-tools/docs/source/index.rst

 oncvpsp-tools |release| Documentation
 =====================================

-``oncvpsp-tools`` implements the input and output files of the `ONCVPSP pseudopotential generator <http://www.mat-simresearch.com/>`_ as Python dataclasses.
+``oncvpsp-tools`` implements the input and output files of the `ONCVPSP pseudopotential generator <http://www.mat-simresearch.com/>`_ as Python dataclasses, allowing them to be easily manipluated and plotted.

 Table of Contents
 -----------------